turgu1/maison/Readme.md

 # Maison - Minimally Secure ESP8266 IOT MQTT based Framework

 Note: This is still work in progress.
-This code is working on an ESP8266 and is under heavy development.
-The documentation is also a work in progress...
+This code is working on an ESP8266.
+The documentation is also a work in progress.
+The code is working and must be considered of a Beta level.

 This library implements a small, minimally secure, IOT Framework for embedded ESP8266 devices to serve into a Home IOT environment.
 It diminishes the amount of code to be put in the targeted app source code.
-The app interacts with the framework through a finite state machine algorithm allowing for specific usage at every stage.
+The app interacts with the framework through a Finite State Machine algorithm allowing for specific usage at every stage.

 Here are the main characteristics:

-* Framework configuration saved in file through SPIFFS
+* Framework configuration saved in file through SPIFFS.
 * WiFi MQTT based communications.
 Nothing else.
-* TLS encryption: All MQTT communication with encryption
+* TLS encryption: All MQTT communication with encryption.
-* Server authentification through fingerprinting
+* Server authentification through fingerprinting.
-* User/Password identification
+* User/Password identification.
-* JSON based data transmission with server
+* JSON based data transmission with server.
-* Configuration updates through MQTT
+* Configuration updates through MQTT.
-* Option: Automated Watchdog transmission every 24 hours
+* Option: Automated Watchdog transmission every 24 hours.
-* Option: Battery voltage transmission
+* Option: Battery voltage transmission.
-* Option: DeepSleep or continuous power
+* Option: DeepSleep or continuous power.
-* Option: Application specific mqtt topic subscription
+* Option: Application specific mqtt topic subscription.
-* Option: Application specific automatic state saving in RTC memory
+* Option: Application specific automatic state saving in RTC memory.
-* Option: Verbose/Silent debugging output through compilation
+* Option: Verbose/Silent debugging output through compilation.

 The MQTT based transmission architecture is specific to this implementation and is describe below.